” I must have flowers, always and always”. – Claude Monet

 mountain environment.
 These gorgeous-looking flowers come with an awful smell and that is why they are not brought home.
 A postal stamp was issued by the Indian Postal Department to commemorate this flower.

 The Valley of Flowers without the flowers

 Gorgeous 300 species of flowers make the Valley of Flowers a UNESCO World Heritage Site.
-The plants and flowers found there are unique and of an immense pharmaceutical and medicinal value.
-Unfortunately, most of these flowers bloom during the rainy season of July and August, when the access to the valley is both difficult and hazardous.
+The plants and flowers found there are unique and of immense pharmaceutical and medicinal value.
+Unfortunately, most of these flowers bloom during the rainy season of July and August, when access to the valley is both difficult and hazardous.
 There is a popular belief that the Valley of Flowers is not worth visiting without its mass blooming panorama.
-The truth is that the park is drop dead gorgeous and unbelievably beautiful even without its technicolour carpet.
+The truth is that the park is drop-dead gorgeous and unbelievably beautiful even without its technicolour carpet.

 The meadow geranium

 A beautiful wildflower, Meadow Geranium is commonly found on the Himalayan slopes.
 The flowers usually bloom in pairs, and they are light bluish-purple with darker veins.
-This color can vary from almost purplish red to blue to white and they flower from July-August.
+This color can vary from almost purplish red to blue to white and they flower in July-August.